zeyad-mansour/mask-detection/README.md

 ## Demo

 This project has been integrated into a web application found [here](https://www.zeyadmansour.com/sdm/).
-This is hosted using apache on an Ubuntu computer.
+This is hosted using Apache on an Ubuntu system.
 ![demo_image](demo_test.png)

 ## Prerequisites